Floods encircle Bangkok industrial estates

 "I think it will take at least a month for the situation to get better," said student Tanida Aupornrungrat, a view shared by the authorities, who are having to import pumps to help.

-Floodwater is heading toward Victory Monument, where many buses leave Bangkok for other towns.
-Rama II Road, a major highway to the rubber-producing south of the country, which has not been affected by the floods so far, is also threatened.

-(Additional reporting by Panarat Thepgumpanat, Wilawan Pongpitak and Jutarat Skulpichetrat; Editing by Sugita Katyal)
+(Additional reporting by Panarat Thepgumpanat, Wilawan Pongpitak and Jutarat Skulpichetrat; Editing by Sanjeev Miglani)